 - SEC v.
 Maxwell Technologies, Inc.: Maxwell Technologies paid $2.8 million as a penalty for a scheme to grow revenue by booking contingent sales of auto parts as revenue.
 Evidence of the scheme included falsified purchase orders and secret side arrangements to keep the scheme hidden.

 - SEC v.
 Putnam: The SEC charged Anicom Inc. and its directors with violating federal securities laws after the company falsely reported millions of dollars of nonexistent sales to inflate net income by more than $20M.
 According to the SEC’s complaint, Anicom included in its financial statements millions of dollars in sales to a fictitious customer, SCL Integration.

-Tips for Qualifying for an SEC Whistleblower Bounty
+Tips for Qualifying for an Revenue Recognition SEC Whistleblower Bounty

 If you have information that you would like to report to the SEC, contact an SEC whistleblower attorney at leading whistleblower firm Zuckerman Law for a free, confidential consultation about your case by calling 202-262-8959.

-For more information about whistleblower rewards and bounties:
+For more information about SEC whistleblower rewards and protections: